 Under the terms of the investment advisory agreement, the Portfolio pays the Adviser an advisory fee at an annual rate of .75% of the first \$2.5 billion, .65% of the next \$2.5 billion and .60% in excess of \$5 billion, of the Portfolio's average daily net assets.
 The fee is accrued daily and paid monthly.
-Effective September 4, 2018, the Adviser has contractually agreed to waive its management fee and/or bear expenses of the Portfolio in order to reduce the Portfolio's total operating expenses by an amount equal to 0.05% on an annual basis of the average net assets for Class A and Class B. For the six months ended June 30, 2020, such reimbursements/waivers amounted to \$12,066.
-This fee waiver and/or expense reimbursement agreement extends through May 1, 2021 and then may be extended by the Adviser for additional one-year terms.
+The Adviser has agreed to waive its fees and bear certain expenses to the extent necessary to limit total operating expenses on an annual basis (the "Expense Caps") to 1.20% and 1.45% of daily average net assets for Class A and Class B shares, respectively.
+For the six months ended June 30, 2020, there were no expenses waived by the Adviser.

 Pursuant to the investment advisory agreement, the Portfolio may reimburse the Adviser for certain legal and accounting services provided to the Portfolio by the Adviser.
-For the six months ended June 30, 2020, the reimbursement for such services amounted to \$40,767.
+For the six months ended June 30, 2020, the reimbursement for such services amounted to \$41,746.